IgnisDa/ryot/docs/content/importing.md

 - Login to your Strong account on the app and go to the "Settings" page.
 - Scroll down to the "General" section and click on "Export data".
 - Send the file to your desktop/laptop and upload it in the input.
-- A new section will appear where you will have to map each exercise from your export.
-For
-  example: "Arnold Press (Dumbbell)" -> "Arnold Dumbbell Press".
-All exercises need to be mapped.
+- The mapping section is used to map exercises from Strong to Ryot.
+Each exercise must be mapped, otherwise the import will fail.
-- If an exercise does not exist in your instance, you need to create it.
-Then come back and change the input to the new exercise.
+- If an exercise does not exist in your instance, you need to create it before mapping it.
 - Once you have mapped all the exercises, click on "Import".

 ## Trakt